 The Company runs a defined contribution plan.
-A defined contribution plan is a pension plan under which the Company pays into a separate entity a fixed contribution of 10% and 71⁄2% contributed by the Company and staff respectively based on basic salary, housing and eating allowances.
+A defined contribution plan is a pension plan under which the Company pays into a separate entity a fixed contribution of 10% and 8% contributed by the Company and staff respectively based on basic salary, transport and housing allowances.
 The Company has no legal or constructive obligations to pay further contributions if the fund does not hold sufficient assets to pay all employees the benefits relating to employee service in the current and prior periods.

-Under the defined contribution plans, the Company pays contributions to publicly or privately administered pension insurance plans on a mandatory, contractual or voluntary basis.
+Under the defined contribution plans, the Company pays contributions to approved pension administrators on a mandatory and or voluntary basis.
 The Company has no further payment obligations once the contributions have been paid.
 The contributions are recognised as employee benefit expenses when they are due.
 Prepaid contributions are recognised as an asset to the extent that a cash refund or a reduction in the future payments is available.